sisinflab-swot/cowl/docs/howto/index.rst

 :class:`CowlIterator` is a wrapper around a function that is called for every element matched by the query.
-By providing a generic context pointer, you can plug any custom data structure (loggers, collections, etc.), which allows for arbitrarily complex queries.
+By providing a generic context pointer, you can plug any custom data structure (loggers, collections, etc.), which allows for arbitrarily complex programmatic queries.

 Ontology editing and writing
 ----------------------------